opus-research/jgit/Documentation/technical/reftable.md

 `block_size`.
 In the first ref block, `block_len` includes 24 bytes for the file header.

-The 4-byte block header is followed by a variable number of `ref_record`, describing reference names and values.
-The format is described below.
+The 2-byte `restart_count` stores the number of entries in the `restart_offset` list, which must not be empty.
+Readers can use `restart_count` to binary search between restarts before starting a linear scan.

-A variable number of 3-byte `restart_offset` values follow the records.
+A variable number of 3-byte `restart_offset` follows.
 Offsets are relative to the start of the block and refer to the first byte of any `ref_record` whose name has not been prefix compressed.
 Entries in the `restart_offset` list must be sorted, ascending.
 Readers can start linear scans from any of these records.

+A variable number of `ref_record` fill the remainder of the block, describing reference names and values.
+The format is described below.

-As the first ref block shares the first file block with the file header, offsets in the first block are relative to the start of the file (position 0), and include the file header.
-This requires the first restart in the first block to be at offset 24.
-Restarts in subsequent ref blocks are relative to the start of the ref block.
+As the first ref block shares the first file block with the file header, all `restart_offset` in the first block are relative to the start of the file (position 0), and include the file header.

-The 2-byte `restart_count` stores the number of entries in the `restart_offset` list, which must not be empty.

-Readers can use the restart count to binary search between restarts before starting a linear scan.
-The `restart_count` field must be the last 2 bytes of the block as specified by `block_len` from the block header.

 The end of the block may be filled with `padding` NUL bytes to fill out the block to the common `block_size` as specified in the file